forestgrape/coronavirus/5_epidemiological/individual_susceptibility_and_transmission.md

 > Analyzing the household transmission by age is tricky, since older people often live in small households whereas children often in larger households.
 In larger households the attack rates (probability of infection) usually are lower e.g. there are usually several rooms.
 So in large household with children, an observed lower transmission rate, could be either due to the lower transmission rates of children or the larger household size.
 [Lyngse et al](#summary-lyngse) tackle this, by defining the transmission risk as a least one transmission occurring and the transmission rate as the proportion of transmissions occurring.
 The transmission risk is excepted to be higher in larger households while the transmission rate is excepted to be higher in small households since in the latter people tend to be closer together.

 [Lyngse et al](#summary-lyngse) observe:
-* Even with high viral loads in the upper respiratory tract teenagers and young adults on average transmit less than other age groups.
+* Even with high viral loads in the upper respiratory tract teenagers and young adults on average cause relatively few transmissions.
-* In the case of infants and young children the transmissions are low at low viral loads but increase with higher viral loads.
+* In the case of infants and young children the transmissions are low at low viral loads but increase with higher viral loads. // The transmission risk increases more than the transmission rate likely since they tend to live in larger households.
-* With increasing age, the transmissions get higher.
+* With increasing age, the transmissions get higher. // The transmission risk plateaus from 40 to 60 since the household size decreases.

 as visible from their graphics: